stevesbrain/python-image-extractor/README.md

 # Python Image Extractor

+This project currently uses Python2.
+Please use Python2 with it :)

 This project was originally created to extract JPG's out of the Android Thumbdata3 format.

 It is theoretically capable of extracting data from any file that contains multiple JPG's within.